Optimal corrector estimates on percolation clusters: Preliminaries

 \subsection{Multiscale Poincar\'e inequality}

-The next proposition is a version of the multiscale Poincar\'e.
-It controls the oscillation of a function in the $L^q$ norm (left-hand term of~\eqref{heatmultscaleP.ver}) by the spatial average of the gradient of the function (right-hand term of of~\eqref{heatmultscaleP.ver}). \begin{proposition}[Multiscale Poincar\'e inequality, heat kernel version] For each $r>0$, we define
+The next proposition is a version of the multiscale Poincar\'e inequality.
+It controls the oscillations of a function in the $L^q$-norm (left-hand side of~\eqref{heatmultscaleP.ver}) by the spatial average of the gradient of the function (right-hand side of~\eqref{heatmultscaleP.ver}).
+We first introduce the discrete heat kernel.

+\begin{definition}[Discrete heat-kernel] Let $\Phi : [ 0 , \infty) \times \Zd \to \R$ be the discrete heat kernel on the lattice $\Zd$, i.e., the solution of the parabolic equation